hackerschoolmty/Rails201/02/readme.md

   has_many :addresses, as: :addressable end
 ```

-As you can see the `has_many` calls in the two models are identical.
-But what about the `as: :addresable` part, this is the option that makes the new polymorphic association work, it tells ActiveRecord that the current model's roles in this association act as `addressable`, as opposed to say a `person` has many `addresses` or a `company` has many `addresses`.
+As you can see the `has_many` calls in the two models are identical, but what about the `as: :addresable` part?
+This is the option that makes the new polymorphic association work, it tells ActiveRecord that the current model's roles in this association act as `addressable`, as opposed to say a person has many addresses or a company has many addresses.

 Next we need to modify the `Address` model to say that it belongs_to addressable things: